 Option 2: Purchase this PDF pattern

-Use this link to purchase a pattern file.
+Use this link to purchase the fabric cutting instructions.
 You’ll be emailed a download link for a file that references the instructions in this tutorial and provides the cutting measurements for this pattern.
 You’ll also be able to download this file in my shop.

 This post contains affiliate links for your convenience. 🙂 Read my full disclosure policy here.